 Designed for K-12 special education teachers, instructional coaches, department heads, mentors, professional development trainers, and administrators

 Strengthen the Training of Paraprofessionals in Your School or District by Developing Your Own Trainers!

 - The most effective paraprofessional train-the-trainer program available

-- Featuring two of the nation's top paraprofessional experts, Janet Hull and Susan Fitzell
+- Featuring two of the nation's top paraprofessional experts, Kathy Morris and Susan Fitzell

 Innovative, Video-Based, Hands-On, Train-the-Trainer Opportunity

 - Acquire dozens of practical strategies to help paraprofessionals strengthen the achievement of students with special needs

 - Learn how to use outstanding video to demonstrate strategies in practice … Receive ALL the video to use during training in your own school or district